 The categories in the Discontinuity Guide should be fairly easy to understand, but here's an explanation anyway.

 Roots: Doctor Who author Ben Aaronovitch once wrote "Talent borrows, genius steals, and Doctor Who authors get it wholesale off the back of a lorry."
-Though that may not be entirely true, this section mentions the texts that have, or might have, influenced a book - hopefully including several less obvious ones.
-When dealing with novels, noting every minor quote or derivative reference can get overwhelming.
-For example, I have a page-by-page guide to references in The Hollow Men written by co-author Keith Topping.
-This guide totals 92 pages.
-Therefore, we have been more selective when it comes to novels.
+Though that may not be entirely true, this section mentions the texts that have, or might have, influenced a story - hopefully including several less obvious ones.
+For some stories noting every minor quote or derivative reference can get overwhelming.
+For example, I have a page-by-page guide to references in the novel The Hollow Men written by co-author Keith Topping.
+Said guide totals 92 pages.
+In such cases, we simply present the highlights.

 Goofs: Accidental cock-ups, intentional aspects that just don't work, and (especially) gaping holes in the plot.

 Fashion Victims: Ridiculous clothing.

 Fluffs: Whilst it was common in the Classic Series for actors to fluff their lines onscreen changes in recording techniques mean that rarely happens now.
 However, sometimes stories will intentionally include fluffs.

 Technobabble: Doctor Who is often science fiction.
 Which frequently means made-up science and technology.
 This section lists it in more detail than you wanted to know.

 Double Entendres: Phrases that have more than one meaning.
 Sometimes we've taken dialogue or narration out of context for humour value.

 Dialogue Disasters: Even the best stories can contain some truly cringe-worthy dialogue.
 Here it is, in all its toe-curling nastiness.

 Dialogue Triumphs: Even the worst stories sometimes contain dialogue that sparkles.
 Here is the brightest and best.